 - The Pedestrian Demand Model Protocol (see below)

 The model can be used for planning purposes – to forecast how many people will walk under different land use and pedestrian network configurations.
 For example, planners can test the impact of new development or infill development to see how many pedestrians will be walking in the area in the future.
 Changes to the pedestrian network, such as adding sidewalks, improving connectivity, or removing access, can be evaluated for their impacts.
 Model results can also be a useful tool to analyze pedestrian safety.
 The model output at the intersection level can be combined with pedestrian-vehicular crash data for calculation of pedestrian risk exposure (crashes per pedestrian).
 Intersections can be ranked by their risk exposure measure to guide planners in safety improvements and investments.

 Because the model runs on a GIS platform, most local planners have the capacity to run the model themselves.
 This tool will bring a new resource to the issue of pedestrian planning and safety analysis and will assist public agencies in prioritizing and directing investments to mitigate problems.
-More information and documentation about this model can be obtained from Kelly J. Clifton (firstname.lastname@example.org; 301/405-1945) at the National Center for Smart Growth Research and Education at the University of Maryland College Park.
+More information and documentation about this model can be obtained from Kelly J. Clifton (email@example.com; 503/725-2971) at the Department of Civil and Environmental Engineering at Portland State University.
 The development and testing of this model was made possible by a grant from the Maryland State Highway Administration, Office of Traffic and Safety, Maryland Department of Transportation.

 Summary and Manual